String Quintet in c minor

 Hüttenbrenner's chamber music undeniably bears a resemblance to that of Schubert.
 Is this because he merely copied the style of his friend?
 Actually, the answer is that each influenced the other.
 A ‘cross-pollination’ of ideas was taking place.
 The two were school fellows and close friends who spent hour upon hour with each other, talking and carousing, showing and performing their new works to each other.
 How could it be otherwise but that they influenced each other.
 We know that Hüttenbrenner gave Schubert the idea for Death and The Maiden, both the song and the string quartet.
 And there must have been other instances as well.

-The Quintet has no opus number but most likely was composed a few years before 1820. artet is in four movements.
+The Quintet has no opus number but most likely was composed a few years before 1820.
 The first movement, Andante con moto, has a diffident melody delivered in part by the first violin and in part by the cello.
 For much of the movement, these 2 voices are involved in a constant conversation, which because of the difference in pitch creates a continual sense of drama.
-This was technique also employed by Schubert during this period.
-The delightful Allegro con spirito which follows is a early Viennese scherzo, very Schubertian.
-Hüttenbrenner, uses two trios, each of them quite lyrical and providing fine contrast.
+This technique was also employed by Schubert.
+The delightful Allegro con spirito which follows is an early Viennese scherzo, very Schubertian.
+Hüttenbrenner uses two trios, each of them quite lyrical and providing fine contrast.
 An Andante comes next.
 The theme is mildly sad and reflective.
-Here again, we find a technique, the tremolo, which Hüttenbrenner uses to create drama employed by Schubert in a similar fashion, but only later.
-The opening theme to the finale, Allegretto moderato, with its dotted rhythm creates an exciting sense of forward rhythm.
+Here again, we find a technique often employed by Schubert in his later works, the tremolo, which Hüttenbrenner uses to create drama.
+The opening theme to the finale, Allegretto moderato, with its dotted rhythm creates an exciting sense of forward motion.
 The second subject is no less impressive, bursting forth in highly dramatic fashion.
 This is an excellent work from the early romantic era.
 Very Viennese, one could even say that this is a quintet very much like what Schubert would have written had he chosen to write one during this period.

 We have entirely reset the work from an early edition, correcting mistakes and adding rehearsal numbers.
 This is a work which not only will interest amateurs but also deserves concert performance.